Health and wellness

 Mātātoa Gym

 Our gym is FREE for all students.
 The space opened in 2020 and features all-new, state-of-the-art equipment and audio-visual set up, secure bag storage, plus new shower and changing facilities.
-Open seven days a week from 6am to 8pm, there’s plenty of time to hit the gym for a workout or group fitness class.
-If you need to clear your head, check out our yoga classes on Mondays and Friday lunchtimes.
+Open seven days a week from 5am to 8pm, there’s plenty of time to hit the gym for a workout.

 Interested in joining Mātātoa Gym?
 Join here